-No. Level Criteria Documentation 1.1 Reduce material Basic Competition criterion It is considered positive that, at contract start, the proposed packaging has been minimised in terms of weight and volume in accordance with the ten performance criteria in EN 13428 or similar.
+No. Level Criteria Documentation 1.1 Reduce material Basic Competition criterion It is considered positive that, at contract start, the proposed packaging has been minimised in terms of weight and volume in accordance with the ten performance criteria in EN 13428 or similar during the contract period.
 Completion of Annex A in EN 13428, stating which of the ten performance criteria are met.
-Advanced Minimum requirement At contract start, the proposed packaging must be minimised in terms of weight and volume in accordance with the ten performance criteria in EN 13428 or similar.
+Advanced Minimum criterion At contract start, the proposed packaging must be minimised in terms of weight and volume in accordance with the ten performance criteria in EN 13428 or similar.
 Declaration of conformity with EN 13428.
 Spearhead - -